What does a Events Director do?

 - Pros:

-- Opportunity to work on diverse projects
+- Opportunity to work with diverse teams and clients.

-- Potential for high earnings with experience
+- Potential for high earnings, especially with successful events.

 - Cons:

-- High-stress levels, especially during event execution
+- High-stress environment, especially during event planning.

-- Long hours, often including weekends and holidays
+- Long hours, often including weekends and holidays.

-- Pressure to deliver perfect events
+- Pressure to deliver perfect events, which can be demanding.

 What is the job outlook for a Events Director?

-Currently 92 Events Director job openings, nationwide.
+Currently 96 Events Director job openings, nationwide.

 Continue to Salaries for Events Director